siddhesh86/htoaa/README.md

 XGB_classifier_8Var.pkl: the pickle file of the Trained BDT.
 This one corresponds to ntrees = 1000, depth = 2, lr = 0.05, min child weight = 1

+To run the BDT pickle:
+1. must have these packages installed: xgboost, pandas, numpy, munch, uproot, sklearn
+2. go into htoaa_predict.py and change `'GGH_HPT'` to the name of the datafile you want to test (without the .root extension)
+3. run `python htoaa_predict.py`